PydanticAI runtime authorization

 1. Install

 Veto integrates with PydanticAI's RunContext and dependency injection.
-Pass user context through deps, authorize inside the tool body.
+Pass user context through deps, decide inside the tool body.

 from pydantic_ai import Agent, RunContext